CyrusMoreno/alpacas-r-socute/py/quick_ref.md

 ######  How to start Pandas [:thought_balloon:](https://pandas.pydata.org/pandas-docs/version/0.23/generated/pandas.DataFrame.shape.html)

-Make sure that you are in the project directory
+Make sure that you are in the project directory.
 Using Anaconda Prompt, type in
 ```
 conda update --all